-Analysis | Joe Biden ‘not banning fracking’ defense, explained
+Analysis | Joe Biden’s ‘not banning fracking’ defense, explained

 The Trump campaign pounced, accusing Biden of lying or flip-flopping, mostly by pointing to a clip of Biden saying in a March Democratic presidential primary debate: “No new fracking.”
-That’s not the first time they’ve harped on that soundbite, even though Biden’s campaign said immediately after that debate that he misspoke, and outside apparently bungling that answer he has been consistent on this issue as it pertains to the immediate future.
+That’s not the first time they’ve harped on that sound bite, even though Biden’s campaign said immediately after that debate that he misspoke, and outside apparently bungling that answer, he has been consistent on this issue as it pertains to the immediate future.

 It’s less clear what Biden wants to see happen further off — he also has released a fairly aggressive climate policy plan that aims to reduce dependence on fossil fuels over decades, and he has left open whether fracking will be a part of that.
 But his position on what to do in a Biden presidency has not changed since the primary: He does not support banning fracking.